 ProModel provides additional modeling elements used in statements and expressions to define special decision and operating logic in a model.
-These elements include variables, attributes, functions and user defined-distributions.
+These elements include variables, attributes, functions, user-defined distributions, and costing.

 There are several types of logic elements that may be defined by the user.
-Like model elements, names given to these elements may be up to 80 characters in length.
-Figure 2 shows the menu for accessing these additional elements.
-Some of these elements will be discussed in this section.
+Like model elements, names given. to these elements may be up to 80 characters in length.
+Figure 2 shows the menu for accessing these additional elements, some of which will be discussed below.